 Ms. Wang’s music has been broadcast

-on WNYC by John Schaefer and on Taukay Edizioni Musicali in Italy.
+on WNYC and WQXR, and on Taukay Edizioni Musicali (Italy) and on Campo de Santa Clara, Lisbon (Portugal).
 She is the

-winner of the Yvar Mikhashoff Trust for New Music competition, the Look and Listen
+winner of the Yvar Mikhashoff Trust for New Music competition, the 15th Annual Piano Commission Award at the University of Illinois, the Look and Listen

 Festival Composition Prize, and the Award